Azure/iotc-device-bridge/README.md

 The device will be automatically created in IoT Central when the first message is received.
 It will show up in your application under `Device Explorer > Unassociated devices`.
-Until the device is migrated to a template, HTTP calls to the function will return an error status, as the device is not yet authorized.
+Until the device is associated to a template, HTTP calls to the function will return a 403 error status.

 ## What is being provisioned?
 The template in this repository will provision a Storage Account, the Key Vault needed to store your